 Why choose Dr. Montgomery for IMMIGRATION help when there are many other people in Canada offering immigration services?

-I have successfully helped clients sponsor husbands, wives and commonlaw partners, but often potential clients contact me wanting to sponsor a sibling.
-If they are aged 19 or over or are married, it is not possible, except in the rare cases such as I explain here.
+us wanting to sponsor a sibling.
+If they are aged 19 or over or are married, it is not possible, except in the rare cases such as explained here.
 Basically you cannot sponsor a sibling – they are not defined as members of the Family Class in the IRPA Regulations - they only can come to Canada as “accompanying dependents” if you sponsor your parents.
 Even then, the children (your siblings) must be under 19, not married or they could be single and aged 19+ but still dependent on your parents which is hard to prove (full-time student living at home, mental or physical disability)

 It is hard to convince IRCC that a child aged 19 or over is still a dependent student.
 They demand a lot of evidence and check out the school etc.

 If the child is still a dependent due to a mental or physical disability (regardless of age) they will likely be refused based on sec.
 38(1)( c) of the IRPA : “likely to create an excessive demand for health or social services.”